openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

 1) converts the frame of video into LAB color space
 2) uses the L-channel to predict A and B channels
 3) 3) restores the image, by converting it into BGR color space

-### Installation and dependencies

-The demo depends on:
-- OpenVINO library (2018R5 or newer)
-- Python (any of 2.7+ or 3.4+, which is supported by OpenVINO)

 ### Running the demo: